Fukrey: Plot

-Delhi-based school backbenchers Vikas "Hunny" Gulati and Dilip "Choocha" Singh are perpetually dreaming of making it big.
-They want to get into the local college but don't have the required grades.
-The college guard Pandit tells them that he can provide them with the leaked class XII papers to them, for a significant amount.
-Choocha has this god-gift where he can get the winning number of any lottery in his dream and Hunny has the talent to sand the exact number out of his dream.
-The protagonists could not afford or collect the money required, so they decided to sell the papers to other students but failed there too.
+Delhi-based school backbenchers Vikas "Hunny" Gulati and Dilip "Choocha" Singh are perpetually dreaming of making it big and want to get into the local college but don't have the required grades.
+The college guard Pandit tells them that he can provide them with the leaked class XII papers for a large sum of money.
+Choocha has the power to get the winning number of any lottery in his dream, and Hunny has the talent to sand the exact number out of his dream.
+They cannot afford or collect the money required, so they decide to sell the papers to other students but fail there too.
 Meanwhile, through Pandit, they meet Zafar, a former student of the college and a struggling musician.
-The fourth character is Lali, whose father Billa, runs a sweet shop.
-Lali is currently pursuing his degree through correspondence and like Hunny and Choocha, also wants to get into the same college, where his girlfriend Shalu, who ignores him all the time studies but doesn't have the marks.
-Pandit asks Lali to donate ₹ 250,000 in the college development fund to get admission.
-Lalli asks his father for the money, but he refuses to say the college is too costly.
+The fourth character is Lali, whose father Billa runs a sweet shop.
+Lali is currently pursuing his degree through correspondence and, like Hunny and Choocha, also wants to get into the same college, where his girlfriend Shalu, who ignores him all the time, studies.
+Pandit asks Lali to donate ₹250,000 in the college development fund to get admission, but Billa refuses to, saying college is too costly.
+Zafar's girlfriend, Neetu, who has broken up with him over his career choices, is now giving private tuition to Lali so that he can get the marks to get into the college of his dreams.
+On the other hand, Zafar's father faces a stroke and is paralysed.
+Zafar badly needs money for his treatment.

-Zafar's girlfriend, Neetu, who has broken up with him over his career choices is now giving private tuitions to Lali so that he could attain enough marks to get into the college of his dreams and Also To make Shalu Jealous Getting close to Neetu.
-On the other hand, Zafar's father faces a stroke and is paralysed now, for his treatment, the struggling musician needs money badly.
-The four meet up at Pandit's office where Hunny explains his scheme.
-However, since now they all together need a lot of money, they need someone to invest lakhs.
-So, on Zafar's insistence, Pandit takes them to meet a local gangster, Bholi Punjaban where Hunny tells them their scheme.
+The four meet up at Pandit's office, where Hunny explains his scheme.
+However, since now they all together need a lot of money, they need someone to invest their money.
+On Zafar's insistence, Pandit is talked into taking them to meet a local gangster, Bholi Punjaban, where Hunny tells them their scheme.
 Bholi is ready to invest, and Lali also gives his shop papers as a mortgage.
 Bholi tells them to come the next day with the number.
-However, the same night everyone except Choocha falls asleep.

-The next morning, Choocha narrates a fake dream which Hunny interprets and gets a number.
-They go to Bholi and tell the number.
-But it backfires, and Bholi loses her money.
-Now to recover her money, she gives them a packet containing drug pills which Zafar, Hunny and Lali have to sell at a rave party the same night.
+However, the same night, everyone except Choocha falls asleep.
+The next morning, Choocha narrates a fake dream, which Hunny interprets and gets a number.
+They go to Bholi and tell the number, but it backfires, and Bholi loses her money.
+Now to recover her money, she gives them a packet containing drug pills, which Zafar, Hunny, and Lali have to sell at a rave party the same night.
 She keeps Choocha as security with her.
-At the party, Police and Narcotics teams conduct a raid, and Lali escapes with a packet with the police chasing him.
+At the party, police and the Narcotics division conduct a raid, and Lali escapes with a packet with the police chasing him.
 Lali manages to fool the cops and reaches Neetu's place.
 He also sees Zafar there.
 Neetu throws the drugs down the drain just as the police are about to search her home.
-The cops leave her place warning Lali.
-Meanwhile, Zafar tells the whole story to Neetu and Also he was Thinking that Neetu was falling for him, but she refuses, Zafar also warns him.
-Lali also calls Choocha telling him to run from Bholi's house which he succeeds in doing.
+The cops leave her place, warning Lali.
+Meanwhile, Zafar tells the whole story to Neetu, and he was thinking that Neetu was falling for him, but she refuses.
+Zafar also warns him.
+Lali also calls Choocha, telling him to run from Bholi's house, which he succeeds in doing.